wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/tools-avoid.md

 In Mod Organizer 2, this is as simple as it gets - simply drag the files into the desired order.
-Vortex on the other hand provides no way to simply do this, instead relying on an overly complex and frequently confusing system of "rules" which need to be created.
-This conflict management system is cumbersome and inconvenient enough to be a dealbreaker when it comes to the kind of workflow and environment we are trying to establish, and for the level of granular control we need to have over our game and the order in which it loads content.
-Additionally, Vortex doesn't track generated files, and can be slow compared to MO2.
+Vortex on the other hand provides no way to simply do this, instead relying on an overly complex and frequently confusing system of "rules" which need to be paintakingly created one-at-a-time.

+This conflict management system is cumbersome and inconvenient enough to be a dealbreaker when it comes to the kind of workflow we are aiming for, where we have granular control over our game and the order in which it loads content.
+Additionally, Vortex doesn't track generated files, and is slower than MO2.

 ![Vortex moment](https://cdn.discordapp.com/attachments/267355049666019329/1084050657574658068/unknown.jpg)
 _This mind-bending web of nightmares is what Vortex considers conflict resolution_